tsani/eval/README.md

 To do:
 - Typechecking: presently there are a few runtime checks instead.
+- Proper build system: currently I build with a bash script.
+A real build system will be important for parsing as I want to use lexing/parsing libraries instead of doing it myself.
 - Parsing: for now I use a "shallow embedding" into OCaml to construct sample programs.
 See `main.ml`.